nryzyk/Portfolio-/README.md

 - Bug reports – documented bugs with reproduction steps and screenshots
 - API testing – Postman collections and environments
 - SQL – sample queries used for data validation
+---

+## Test Cases

+All test cases are documented in Google Sheets:

 ## About me

 Hello,
 My name is Nicole.
 I work as QA Tester in gamedev, testing video games on a daily basis.
 I am currently expanding my knowledge in the field of manual software testing and database operations, as well as testing REST APIs using Postman.
 In my daily work, I enjoy identifying and analyzing issues and collaborating with the team.

 ---

 **Tools:**